dschibster/Apex-Batch-Job-Scheduler/README.md

 -   Flexible switching of Batch Sizes in case of scaling problems
 -   Logging of Batch Job results to see if they were successful
 -   Options to directly run any Batch Job or Schedule that is currently scheduled from the UI
 -   **Enhanced Logging!** Now allows you to log information and successes/failures in a Batch Job.
-More information coming soon.
+More information available in the Documentation.

 # Documentation